EthanChenj/Halo-NLP-System/README.md

 Performs sentiment analysis and topic modeling on text data.
 This work was done as part of an internship at Halo Services.
-Predicts sentiment of future text (ex. reviews) and identifies topics.
+Predicts sentiment and identifies topics of future text (ex. reviews).